A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Implementation of the state’s partial Medicaid expansion was paused while the lawsuit made its way through the court system.
 But by late 2022, Georgia Governor Brian Kemp announced that the Pathways program would begin in July 2023.
 The program, including the work requirement, is being administered via the state’s existing Georgia Gateway website for social services benefits.

 The initially approved 1115 waiver for Georgia Pathways was valid through September 2025.
-Georgia asked the Biden administration to extend this for another three years due to the implementation delays, but CMS notified Georgia in late 2023 that they would not extend the Georgia Pathways demonstration, which is still set to expire at the end of September 2025.15 This was the agency’s second rejection of Georgia’s request to extend the demonstration through 2028.
+Georgia asked the Biden administration to extend this for another three years due to the implementation delays, but CMS notified Georgia in late 2023 that they would not extend the Georgia Pathways demonstration, which is still set to expire at the end of September 202519 (as noted above, Georgia is working towards obtaining a five-year extension in 2025).
+This was the agency’s second rejection of Georgia’s request to extend the demonstration through 2028.

 In February 2024, the state of Georgia filed a lawsuit against CMS over the extension request.
-The state’s goal with the lawsuit is to obtain an extension to the Georgia Pathways 1115 waiver, allowing it to continue through September 2028.12
+The state’s goal with the lawsuit was to obtain an extension to the Georgia Pathways 1115 waiver, allowing it to continue through September 2028.20 But that case was dismissed by a judge, so in early 2025 Georgia was working on an extension proposal that includes some changes to how Georgia Pathways works, including a removal of the monthly work reporting requirement.9

 Georgia Pathways: Costly for the state and complicated for enrollees